SakavaKiv/SakavaKiv.github.io/_pages/about.md

 Moreover he has worked towards a second Bachelors degree in Mathematics at the University of Texas Dallas from August 2019 - December 2022.

-Currently he plans to look for Internships as a Data Scientist.
+Currently he plans to look for Internships as a Data Scientist soon.